Vytran® Automated Glass Processors with Integrated Cleaver

 |FRAV5||250 µm / 1050 µm|

-- Graphite and Iridium Filament Assemblies for Automated Glass Processors
+- Filament Assemblies for Automated Glass Processors (One FTAV4 Graphite Filament Pre-Installed in System)

 - Assembly Includes Filament Element and Protective Shroud

-Filament Assemblies contain a graphite or iridium omega-shaped resistive heater element encased within a protective shroud.
+Filament assemblies contain a graphite, iridium, or tungsten omega-shaped resistive heater element encased within a protective shroud.
 The filaments sold here are compatible with the automated glass processors; those indicated in the table to the right as splice filaments are also compatible with the LFS4100 Splicing System.

-A selection of six graphite and three iridium filament assemblies for fibers with claddings up to Ø1800 µm are available.
 Graphite filaments are capable of achieving the high temperatures necessary for splicing or tapering large-diameter fibers while outgassing less than filaments made from other metals.
-Alternatively, iridium filaments heat fibers at slightly lower temperatures than graphite filaments, making these ideal for working with soft glass fibers.
+Iridium filaments heat fibers at lower temperatures than graphite filaments, making these ideal for working with soft glass fibers.
+Tungsten filaments offer narrower heat zones and reach temperature very quickly, making them ideal for splicing highly doped fibers and structured fibers where long splice duration could cause significant diffusion or collapse.
 Although the heating time of a filament is approximately 40 minutes, this can vary depending on a number of factors including argon quality, splice/taper duration, and fiber glass quality.

 |Item #||Side 1 Accepted